TomatoFT/Speech-Emotion-Recognition/README.md

 ```

 # Demo in Flask Web-app
-<h5>Clone the repository and create Anaconda Virtual Environment and install Dependencies same as Command Prompt Demo</h5>
+<h5>Clone the repository and create Anaconda Virtual Environment and install dependencies same as Command Prompt Demo</h5>

 ```
 python app.py